naghul-pranav/Devops-Final-Project/README.md

 }
 ```

- - Add these into the main repo folder and commit the changes

-## Install these plugins
+___

+### Jenkins Plugins Setup
+Go to localhost:8080 -> Manage Jenkins -> Plugins -> Available Plugins and check whether following plugins are available
 - ✅ Pipeline (Already included in newer Jenkins versions)
 - ✅ Git Plugin (For cloning repositories)
 - ✅ Docker Pipeline Plugin (For building & pushing Docker images)
 - ✅ Kubernetes Plugin (For deploying to Minikube)
 - ✅ Credentials Binding Plugin (For securely handling Docker Hub credentials)

-## Create a pipeline job to push the docker image to dockerhub
+### Create a Pipeline job in Jenkins to push the Docker Image to Dockerhub from Github
  - Open Jenkins and create a pipeline job
  - In the connfigure section :
     - In General section select `Discard old Builds` and set days to keep build and no of builds to keep as `2`